Materials and Maps Reference / 3ds Max

 Physical

 Physical materials are a powerful tool for visualizing model surfaces in Verge3D.
 They usually require setting up an environment map (included in the default cube scene).
-Physical materials can be quickly checked against the ART renderer in 3ds Max viewport, or in Verge3D by using the Sneak Peek menu option.
+Physical materials can be quickly checked against the Arnold renderer in 3ds Max viewport, or in Verge3D by using the Sneak Peek menu option.

 Standard